5 Lessons I’ve Learnt From Facing My Fears And Practising My Social Skills

 You may wonder how it makes sense to persevere in a social situation even when you feel anxious.

-The answer lies in the fact that, irrespective of the negative thoughts your mind feeds you, you know how to socialise.
+The answer lies in the fact that, irrespective of the negative thoughts your mind feeds you, you know how to socialize.
 You can be shy and still make an effort to engage.

 Run into an old friend?
 Show genuine interest and ask them how they are faring.
 Someone compliments you?
 Show enthusiasm and appreciate them.